developmentseed/eoAPI/README.md

     # Deploy in specific region
     AWS_DEFAULT_REGION=eu-central-1 AWS_REGION=eu-central-1 CDK_EOAPI_DB_PGSTAC_VERSION=0.4.3 npm run cdk deploy eoapi-production --profile {my-aws-profile}
     ```

+If you get an error saying that the max VPC's has been reached, this means that you have hit the limit for the amount of VPCs per unique AWS account and region combination.
+You can change the AWS region to a region that has less VPCs and deploy again to fix this.

 ## Contribution & Development